stseelig/libttaR/README.md

 	makes some operations use lookup tables

 LIBTTAr_OPT_BRANCHING_FILTER\
-	uses code that is not as SIMD friendly, but can be better
+	uses code that is not as SIMD friendly

 ## Basic Usage
 $ ttaR encode file.(wav|w64)\